Last updated August 7th, 2023.

 Manila, capital of the Philippines, is going through a phase of rapid growth.
 More people means greater competition for a limited amount of prime real estate.

 The island nation already has one of Asia’s fastest growing economies.
-Its GDP rose by 6.2% in 2018 outpacing even China.
+Its GDP rose by 6.4% in the first quarter of 2023, outpacing even China.
 But unlike China which will soon face a demographic crisis created by its one-child policy, the Philippines will continue thriving over the long-term.